-An isolation coat is the coat between your finished painting and the varnish.
+An isolation coat is a coat between your finished painting and the varnish.

 It is transparent and creates a physical separation between the varnish and your painting.

 This is key because otherwise the varnish will stick to your painting and be a nightmare to try and remove.
 Varnish is not permanent, it just acts as a dust collector that you can remove and replace, every 5 to 10 years depending on how dusty the environment your painting is kept in.